A Perfect, if Unexpected, Pairing –

 Dive into history: Founded in 1804, Old Mission Santa Inés has a rich history to unearth.
 And with its traditional Danish architecture and authentic bakeries, downtown Solvang itself is a testament to the Northern European roots of its early settlers.
 The Santa Ynez Valley Historical Museum and Elverhoj Museum of History and Art are among the many museums that will both enlighten and entertain.

 Something a bit offbeat: Ever feed an ostrich?
 It’s possible, along with Emus at Ostrichland USA, one of the many one-of-a-kind attractions in the Santa Ynez Valley.
-Spend time at Quicksilver Miniature Horse Ranch, introduce the kids to the works of Hans Christian Andersen, or rev things up at the Solvang Vintage Motorcycle Museum.
+Spend time at Quicksilver Miniature Horse Ranch, introduce the kids to the works of Hans Christian Andersen Park, or rev things up at the Solvang Vintage Motorcycle Museum.

 Sometimes the fun is where you stay: Whether interested in a dude ranch experience at the Alisal Guest Ranch & Resort, a casual stay at the King Frederik Inn, “glamping” in a safari tent or vintage Airstream trailer at Flying Flags RV Resort & Campground, or something in between, the Santa Ynez Valley has family-friendly lodging options to fit an array of budgets and interests.